WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 [Here](https://shorturl.at/82U3M) is the PayPal donation link!

 I'm *never* going to charge for this at all!
-Fuck people who do!

 ## Introduction
 Hello, Welcome to my guide on how to sideload on Apple Devices using a method I came across to a while back.
 This sideloading method has worked for long periods of time, without any app limits and without a pc.
 I eventually found some small let-downs such as the go-to DNS at the time was and is still made by some random Vietnamese guy with no open-sourced data which naturally has some privacy concerns.
 ESign also had undesirable analytics which are now blocked by my DNS.